Code-Institute-Submissions/fergalquinn77-project1/README.md

 ## Testing

-- I tested that the page works in the different browsers: Chrome, Safari, Firefox.
+- I tested that the page works in the different browsers: [Chrome](assets/images/chrome-testing.jpg), Safari (via [BrowserStack](http://www.browserstack.com)), [Firefox](assets/images/firefox-testing.jpg).
-- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using devtools device toolbar.
+- I confirmed that this project is [responsive](assets/images/responsive-home.jpg), looks good and functions on all standard screen sizes using devtools device toolbar.
 - I confirmed that the navigation, header, & contact-us text are all readable and easy to understand.
 - I have confirmed that the form works.
 It requires entries at every field and it will only accept an email in the email field.
 The submit button works.